 Below we talk about some of the reasons why you would want to do one or the other.

 Reasons I Should Put My Center Channel Speaker Below the TV Screen

 1. Excellent Listening or Watching Experience

-Putting your center speaker below the TV screen is the most common and best option since it guarantees a superior audio performance.
+Putting your center speaker below the TV screen is the most common and best option since it guarantees superior audio performance.

 At this position, the speaker rests at approximately your ear level and eye level.
-We will explain the importance of having the speaker at ear level later on.
+We will explain the importance of having the speaker at the ear level later on.